 Raspberry leaf tea is a herbal tea made from the leaves of the raspberry plant.
 It has been traditionally used for its medicinal properties, particularly for reproductive health.
+Don’t forget to download the FREE PregnaHub app for more helpful information to support your pregnancy, birth and postnatal recovery!

 One of the most well-known benefits of raspberry leaf tea is its effectiveness in preparing the body for labour and childbirth.
-In this article, we will discuss the benefits of raspberry leaf tea for labor and childbirth, and its effectiveness based on scientific evidence.
+In this article, we will discuss the benefits of raspberry leaf tea for labour and childbirth, and its effectiveness based on scientific evidence.

 It is recommended to wait until you are in a safe due time (from 37 weeks) before starting to drink the tea regularly.